- Exklusive Inhalte

 - Info bei Verfügbarkeit

-Spiraea ChamaDryfolia, known as a gamander spider shrub, is a shrub-like plant from the Rosaceae family.
+Spiraea chamaedryfolia, known as germander meadowsweet, is a shrub-like plant from the Rosaceae family.
 This species is widespread in Eurasia and is characterized by its attractive floral splendor and its adaptability to different habitats.
 In botany and horticultural studies, it is known for its resistant nature and the importance in natural gardens and landscapes.

 The leaves are alternately arranged, egg -shaped to lanceolate and about 3 to 6 centimeters long.
-In their shape, they are similar to the leaves of the oak blade (quercus), hence the art name "Chamaedryfolia", which relates to the similarity to the leaves of Quercus Chamaedrys.
+In their shape, they are similar to the leaves of the oak blade (quercus), hence the art name "chamaedryfolia", which relates to the similarity to the leaves of Quercus.
 The leaf edges are serrated and the leaf surface is dark green and smooth, while the underside is lighter and slightly hairy.
 In autumn, the leaves accept a yellowish to reddish color before falling off.

 After flowering, the plant develops small, dry bale fruits that contain several tiny seeds.
 These seeds are spread through the wind and contribute to the natural spread of the species.